Clients

 Two dynamic purchasing systems to provide: digital, and system transformation services

-From 2017 to 2022, we will be part of two frameworks that support the Unit with information strategy, business change, and user experience analysis.
+Between 2017 and 2022, we were part of two frameworks that support the Unit with information strategy, business change, and user experience analysis.
 This includes clinical commissioning groups, general practices, and social care.

 College of Policing